 What is dog bloat?

-Dog bloat happens when a dog’s stomach fills with gas, fluid, or food – causing it to expand.1 As it does, the stomach puts pressure on other organs, which can lead to:
+Dog bloat happens when a dog’s stomach expands due to gas, fluid, or food.1 As it does, the stomach puts pressure on other organs, which can lead to:

 • Your dog’s heart’s blood supply getting cut off